Poking screen memory to display monochrome pixels in the space view

 to set the pixel (x, y) on-screen.
 (Or, if we want to set two pixels at this location, we can use TWOS2, and if we wants a 2x2 square of pixels setting, we can do the same again on the row below.)

-And that's the approach used below.
+And that's the approach used in the PIXEL routine.